ddhartma/Introduction-to-Neural-Networks/README.md

     ![image9]

 ## Sigmoid Activation for binary probabilities <a name="sigmoid_activation"></a>
-- Switch from discrete to continuous via Sigmoid Activation
+- Switch from discrete to continuous outputs via sigmoid activation:

     ![image11]

 ## Softmax Activation for multiclass probabilities <a name="softmax_activation"></a>
 - The softmax activation transforms a bunch of arbitrarily large or small numbers into a valid probability distribution.
-- Often used for final output layer
+- It is often used for the final output layer.
 - However, when the softmax is used prior to that (as the activation of a hidden layer), the results are not as satisfactory.
 That’s because a lot of the information about the variability of the data is lost.

     ![image23]